pbudzik/bytecask/README.md

 //other methods of initialization:

-val db = new Bytecask("/home/foo") with Compression val db = new Bytecask("/home/foo") with JmxSupport val db = new Bytecask("/home/foo", prefixedKeys=true) with Compression with JmxSupport val db = new Bytecask("/home/foo") with Eviction { val maxCount = 3 }
+val db = new Bytecask("/home/foo") with Compression val db = new Bytecask("/home/foo", prefixedKeys=true) with Compression
+val db = new Bytecask("/home/foo") with Eviction { val maxCount = 3 }
 val db = new Bytecask("/home/foo") with Expiration { val ttl = 15 }
 val db = new Bytecask("/home/foo") with BlobStore { val blockSize = 1024 * 1024 }